ltgoslo/norwegian-synonyms/README.md

-# Norwegian Synonymy Test Set
+# The Norwegian Synonymy Test Set

 This repository holds the Norwegian Synonymy Test Set, created for the purpose of evaluating distributional semantic models.
 The test set is derived from Kunnskapsforlaget's